PrioritySoftware/PrioritySoftware.github.io/_general/Webhooks.md

 Priority administrators can now fire webhooks from standard business prcoess management (BPM) rules and business rules.
 Use them to trigger functions in other apps based on events in Priority.

-Working with Webhooks you must own the Webhooks module.
+Working with Webhooks requires the Webhooks module.

 ## Set Up a Webhook Handler/Catcher